Published Work

 Working Papers

-"Who Gets a 'Good' Job?
-Firmwide Amenity Setting and the Structure of Labor Market Inequality" (Job Market Paper)
+"Workplace Amenities and Labor Market Inequality" (Job Market Paper)

 "Flexibility for Both Parents: Remote Work and the Evolution of Child Penalties” (with Elin Sundberg) – draft available upon request.